l3robot/ulavalSFM/README.md

 -s [dir] : Will do sift detection using OpenCV 2.4.9 implementation and write the features in a Lowe's binairy format.

 -m [dir] : Will do match using OpenCV 2.4.9.
-It uses knn search to find the two best matches and uses a ratio test of 0.8 to eliminate most of bad maches.
-Not implemented yet.
+It uses knn search to find the two best matches and uses a ratio test of 0.6 to eliminate most of bad maches.

 Notes
 -----